This post contains affiliate links. All opinions are 100% my own.

 Overthinking is the number one sleep killer.
 It is also anxiety’s number one friend.
 To stop the overthinking, quietly prepare yourself for bed a few minutes before you close your eyes.

 If you know you usually wake up because you’re too hot, cut down on the layers.
-If you wake up from bright lights, wear an eye mask or pull the curtains all the way closed.
+If you wake up from bright lights, wear an eye mask (Dollar Tree has one for $1!) or pull the curtains all the way closed.

 I know that every night I sleep next to my boyfriend I have to wear earplugs, because I’m super sensitive to other people snoring.

-Reading always makes me sleepy, and I try to read for at least a couple minutes before I turn off the lights for the night.
+Reading always makes me sleepy, and I try to read for at least ten minutes before I turn off the lights for the night.

 And I’m not talking about reading on your tablet.
 I’m talking about the raw, feel the pages on my fingers kinda book.
 They’re much more soothing than the light your electronic gives off.